Last updated: 22/10/2021

 Mailgun Technologies: (Location: Germany) Required to manage our transactional email delivery to clients.

 Data Send UK: (Location: United Kingdom) A secure way to transfer large files or confidential information to Best Companies, which we may also use to transfer data at your request securely to an individual or organisation.

 Salesforce: (Location: European Economic Area) Used by Best Companies to maintain business operations, customer relationship management.

 FreshWorks and FreshService: (Location: European Economic Area) Used by Best Companies to maintain business operations, and IT service management.

 As part of the service provision some of the data processors may transfer the data to a different country than stated above e.g., for Geo-redundancy.
 For the avoidance of doubt the transfer will only be within the European region.

 International transfers of personal data

-For our EEA customers, in relation to transfers from the EEA to the UK, adequacy is by no means guaranteed, in order to maintain the free flow of personal data into the UK, where required , please return a counter signed copy of the EU Standard Contractual Clauses agreement (available on request from firstname.lastname@example.org or which can be accessed here).
+Where required we will enter standard contractual clauses agreements with clients, please return a counter signed copy of the EU Standard Contractual Clauses agreement (available on request from email@example.com or which can be accessed here).
 Please contact us for a copy agreement where electronic signature is required.